 - 4-6 grape, oak, horseradish, or bay leaves

 - Spices to taste: black peppercorns, red pepper flakes, mustard seeds, etc. (Secret ingredient: for an extra bite, add a few strips of fresh horseradish to the spice mix!) we recommendpickling spices

 - Enough pickling cucumbers to fill a ½-gallon jar

-- Make a brine by dissolving 5 tablespoons sea salt in 2 quarts of chlorine-free water.
-(Note: this recipe will possibly make more than what is needed, you may save extra brine to be used in future ferments.)
+- Make a brine by dissolving 4 tablespoons sea salt in 2 cups of chlorine-free water.
+(Note: this recipe might make more brine than what is needed, you can save the extra brine for future ferments.)

-- Pack half of the cucumbers tightly on top of the spices.
+- Learning how to ferment pickles is an exciting process.
+To start, pack half of the cucumbers tightly on top of the spices.
 (The longest ones work best at the bottom.)

 - Repeat a layer of leaves, garlic, and spices.
-Add another tightly packed layer of cucumbers and top them off with more garlic and spices.
+Then, add another tightly packed layer of cucumbers and top them off with more garlic and spices.

-- Eat right away, or store in a refrigerator or root cellar for months and enjoy them all winter long.
+- You can consume your lacto fermented pickles right away, or store in a refrigerator or root cellar to enjoy them throughout winter.

-START FERMENTING YOUR PICKLES AT HOME WITH CULTURES FOR HEALTH
+HOW TO START FERMENTING PICKLES AT HOME WITH CULTURES FOR HEALTH

-Cultures for Health has the best options for you to pick from to start making your own fermented pickles now!
-From all of the tools to starter kits and culture packs, we have everything you need to easily start making your own food at home.
+Cultures for Health offers the best resources for you to begin your journey of making your own fermented pickles at home.
+From all of the tools to pickle kits, fermentation kits and culture packs, we provide everything you need to effortlessly start making your own food at home.

 - Airlock Lid fitted with rubber grommets